chunweiz/CCUX/ZEBASE/src/nrg/base/README.md

 Common `manifest.json` entries are stored in `component/manifest/`.
 This allows us to maintain generic configurations in a single place and also allows [Grunt build](../../../../doc/build.md#markdown-header-component) to take advantage of them while constructing the manifest.json for a component.

 ***
+## Router
+Custom router implemented is stored in `component/`.

+### nrg.base.component.Router
+This router has an implementation that is similar to SAP CRM data loss popup.
+If the user navigates away while still in [edit mode](), the router will shows a popup to confirm whether the user really wants to navigate away and if the user chooses *No*, the navigation will be cancelled.

+***
 ## Managers
 Managers are generic classes that handle application level operations such as routing, icon pool and integration with SAP CRM WebUI.
 They are stored in `component/`.